 Bilbao is the largest city and cultural capital of Spain's Basque Country, known for its superb gastronomy, breathtaking scenery, and world-renowned art scene.
 Many visitors travel to this northern city just to visit the Guggenheim Museum, an architectural wonder that houses some of Spain's most celebrated art pieces.
 Once an industrial city, Bilbao blends its 20th-century vigor with a modern-day focus on the arts for a truly unique experience.

-There are several ways to get from Barcelona to Bilbao.
-You can go via public transportation via train or bus for an affordable ticket or rent a car if you don't mind driving in a foreign country.
+Trains and buses will both get you directly from Barcelona to Bilbao, although the train is faster, more comfortable, and usually cheaper.
+A flight is the fastest way between these two cities, and there are several direct flights per day.
 The car will cost quite a bit more, but it gives you the freedom to control your schedule, make interesting stops along the way, and get around quickly once you arrive in Bilbao.

 - Train: 6 hours, 35 minutes, from $22

 - Flight: 1 hour, 15 minutes, from $28